 This page is designed to help you learn about the different loan options available to Hiram College students and their families, and to start the application process.
 As you are deciding what loans to borrow and for how much, be sure to borrow only what you need to cover your tuition and fees.
 It can be very tempting to borrow more than just what you need, but remember: the decisions you make now impact your future.
 We are here to help.
 Should you have any questions regarding these loan options, please contact our office.

 The Federal Direct Stafford Loan Program is a guaranteed student loan that allows students to borrow money toward their education and is deferred while the student is in school.
 However, interest accrues on the unsubsidized loan and can either be paid while the student is school or deferred.
 The interest rate is fixed and is based upon the type of loan that you are awarded.
-For the 2011-2012 academic year, subsidized loans are fixed at 3.4% and unsubsidized loans are fixed at 6.8%.
-For the 2012-2013 academic year, both the subsidized loans and unsubsidized loans are fixed at 6.8%.
+For the 2012-2013 academic year, subsidized loans are fixed at 3.4% and unsubsidized loans are fixed at 6.8%.
+For the 2013-2014 academic year, undergraduates loans, both subsidized and unsubsidized are fixed at 3.86%; graduate students are only eligible for an unsubsidized loan and their interest rate is fixed at 5.41%.
 More information about the Federal Direct Stafford Loan program can be found online.

 New borrowers of the Federal Direct Stafford Loan are required to complete a Master Promissory Note (MPN) and loan counseling, called "entrance counseling".
 Loan funds cannot be credited to your student account until these steps have been completed.
 Both steps are completed online at www.studentloans.gov

-- Click on "Sign In" (you will need your FAFSA PIN to sign in.
-If you do not already have a FAFSA PIN, you can request one at www.pin.ed.gov)
+- Click on "Sign In" (you will need your FAFSA PIN to sign in)

-- Once logged in, click on "Complete Master Promissory Note"- Select "subsidized/unsubsidized" (both undergraduate and graduate students) and fill in the data that is requested.
+- Once logged in, click on "Complete Master Promissory Note" and then select "subsidized/unsubsidized" (both undergraduate and graduate students) and follow the instructions from there.

 - Once the MPN is completed, go back to the main page and click on "entrance counseling".